@clickstreamhq/next

 Read the visitor context in any async Server Component:

-// app/pricing/page.tsx
+// app/docs/page.tsx

-import { getServerVisitor } from '@clickstream/next/server';
+import { getServerVisitor } from '@clickstreamhq/next/server';

-export default async function PricingPage() {
+export default async function DocsPage() {

 const { visitor, source } = await getServerVisitor({